-Bresch was on the hot seat in front of the House Committee on Oversight and Government Reform over the steep cost of a set of two EpiPens, which has risen an estimated 500 percent to about $600 since 2008.
+Bresch was on the hot seat on Sept.
+21, 2016, in front of the House Committee on Oversight and Government Reform.
+The issue: the steep cost of a set of two EpiPens, which has risen an estimated 500 percent to about $600 since 2008.

 Rep. Elijah Cummings, the ranking Democrat on the committee, questioned whether Mylan would genuinely reform its price strategies.
-“After Mylan takes our punches, they’ll fly back to their mansions in their private jets,” Cummings said in an opening statement, suggesting the company was following the “PR playbook” of other high-charging drug companies that have appeared before the committee.
+“After Mylan takes our punches, they’ll fly back to their mansions in their private jets,” Cummings said in an opening statement.
+He suggested the company was following the “PR playbook” of other high-charging drug companies that have appeared before the committee.

 “Parents don’t have a choice,” Rep. Jason Chaffetz, the Republican committee chair, noted of the importance of the device for children with severe allergies.
 “If your loved one needs this, it better darn well be in your backpack.”

 Bresch stressed that “it troubles me greatly that the EpiPen product has become a source of controversy.”
-She defended her pharmaceutical company’s response to the national pricing furor that arose in August – actions that include expanded patient assistance programs along with the imminent launch of a generic version of the EpiPen device set at $300 (or half the cost).
+She defended her pharmaceutical company’s response to the national pricing furor that arose in August 2016.
+Mylan’s actions include an expanded patient assistance programs, along with the imminent launch of a generic version of the EpiPen device set at $300 (or half the cost).
 She called the latter “an unprecedented move.”

 Pricing and Profits Debated

 Bresch provided numbers to show that of the $600 pricetag on an EpiPen set, Mylan’s take is $274 and that the company ultimately only has a profit after expenses of $100 a set – or $50 per device.
 The lawmakers expressed much skepticism about this price breakdown, which they found lacked sufficient detail.